mateoconlechuga/cesium/readme.md

 | `on` + `sto->` | Activate dark mode (inverted colors)                   |
 | `on` + `ln`    | Activate normal mode (uninverted colors)               |

-The power-on password is set via the settings menu by pressing the `sto->` button.
-RAM backup is performed by copying RAM contents to flash memory, so if you are concerned about flash wear, please moderate usage.
+The RAM backup is performed by copying RAM contents to flash memory, so if you are concerned about flash wear, please moderate usage.

 ### USB Support